Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Notations and Stein kernels

 We now define the random quantities that will be used to formulate our main results. \begin{defn} Given a random variable $Y\in L^1(\Omega)$ with a density $p_Y$ supported on some connected interval of $\mathbb{R},$ we define the function $\tau_Y$ associated to $Y$ as follows

-for $x$ in the support of $p_Y.$ When $Y=X_k,$ we write $\tau_k$ instead of $\tau_{X_k}.$ \end{defn} In the literature, the function $\tau_Y$ is the so-called Stein kernel of $Y.$ Note that the Stein kernel was first studied in \cite{Stein1986}, and since then, it has became an effective tool in comparing of univariate distributions (the reader can consult \cite{Ley2017} for more details).
+for $x$ in the support of $p_Y.$ When $Y=X_k,$ we write $\tau_k$ instead of $\tau_{X_k}.$ \end{defn} In the literature, the function $\tau_Y$ is the so-called Stein kernel of $Y.$ Note that the Stein kernel was first studied in \cite{Stein1986}, and since then, it has became an effective tool in comparing of distributions, see e.g. \cite{Bonis2020,Ernst2020,Fathi2019,Ley2017,Mijoule2023,Saumard2019}.
 In the present paper, we use the following two fundamental properties of Stein kernels:

 In particular, we always have $\E[\tau_k(X_k)]=1$ for all $k\geq 1.$